 Explore the University.
 Engage with people.
 Empower yourself.
 Chart your expedition at Hopkins.
-In this freshman-only course, students will explore Hopkins’ academic resources and opportunities to integrate their academic, career, and personal goals for college and beyond.
+In this course for new and those returning from an LOA, students will explore Hopkins’ academic resources and opportunities to integrate their academic, career, and personal goals for college and beyond.
 Students will be exposed to topics including learning strategies, academic planning, and campus culture.
 Students will develop a personalized plan for success and make some new friends.

 Students attend lectures by an interdepartmental group of Hopkins faculty and meet for discussion in smaller seminar groups; each of these seminars is led by one of the course faculty.
 In lectures, panels, multimedia presentations, and curatorial sessions among the University's rare book holdings, we will explore some of the greatest works of the literary and philosophical traditions in Europe and the Americas.
 Close reading and intensive writing instruction are hallmarks of this course; authors for Fall 2020 include Homer, Plato, Dante, John Donne, George Herbert, Christina Rosetti, Mary Shelley, Friederick Nietzsche, Isaac Bashevis Singer, Frederick Douglass.